srodriguez2742/Loan_Loss_Predictions/README.md

 ![int_rate](images/interest.png)

-Preliminarily, we can see that interest rates issued are generally between 10-15% Furthermore, the interest rates seem to be quite significant in whether a borrower paid off a loan, unsurpisingly I might add.
+Preliminarily, we can see that interest rates issued are generally between 10-15% Furthermore, the interest rates seem to be quite significant in whether a borrower paid off a loan, unsurprisingly I might add.
 Overtime the difference in interest for borrower's who fully paid varied from 2-4%.
 The average interest rate on Fully Paid loans was 12.5% while for Charged Off loans was 15.6% which comes out to about a 20% increase in interest.

 #### Term